 The power indicators show which power source the system is using.
-They also show battery status and low battery power alerts.
 The power indicators remain active and viewable even when the LCD panel is closed.

 Icon Light Description

-Ф Blue Power is on and the AC adapter is in use
+7 Blue Power is on and the AC adapter is in use

-(( )) Blue Wireless LAN
+Flashing Blue Power is in suspend mode (When AC adapter is in use)

-4 Green Power is on and the battery is in use
+Blue Power is on and the battery is in use

-رتب Flashing Green Power is in suspend mode
+4+- Flashing Blue Power is in suspend mode (When battery is in use)

+Green Battery is fully charged

+Flashing Green Battery is charging

+Red Battery malfunction